kas-gui/tutorials/src/intro.md

 It is assumed that you are already familiar with [the Rust language](https://www.rust-lang.org/).
 If not, then [Learn Rust](https://www.rust-lang.org/learn)!
-You are not expected to master Rust before learning KAS, but this tutorial series assumes a moderate understanding of the language.
+You are not expected to master Rust before learning Kas, but this tutorial series assumes a moderate understanding of the language.

-KAS supports both **nightly** and **stable** Rust.
+Kas supports both **nightly** and **stable** Rust.
 Due to the nature of procedural macros, better diagnostics are available when using **nightly**.

-Tutorials use the latest stable release of [KAS](https://github.com/kas-gui/kas), currently v0.11.
+Tutorials use the latest stable release of [Kas](https://github.com/kas-gui/kas), currently v0.14.

 ## Examples